AY2122S1-CS2103-W14-1/tp/docs/team/yuxin.md

 ### Project: Doc'IT

 Doc’it provides a centralised platform for authorised staff from small family clinics to view, update, and onboard patient records, solving the inefficient paper records and files used today.
-With Doc’it, small family clinics can reduce man-hours in managing paper files, translating this ‘saved’ time into better frontline care services.
-Doc'IT is a desktop address book application.
+With Doc’it, small family clinics can reduce man-hours in managing paper files, translating this ‘saved’ time into better frontline care services Doc'IT is a desktop address book application.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.